OscarW99/fastapi/README.md

-Building the backend of a prototype social media application with FastAPI & postgresql.
+### Backend of a prototype social media application with FastAPI & postgresql.

 Tools/concepts used:
 - APIs & CRUD operations